 Funeral Speech Examples

 No two eulogies are alike, and there is by no means any set rule that you have to follow when writing yours.
 But when writing your funeral speech, it can help to have a few examples to look at for guidance and inspiration.

-Below you’ll find one of my own eulogy samples, and further down, links to two others.
+Below you’ll find one of my own eulogy samples, and further down, a link to my other examples.